civilservicelgbt/civilservicelgbt.github.io/_news/2024-01-08-mentoring-programme-is-back.md

 All our matching happens once using a software package.
 It's fast.
 So fast, that we'll be able to send out matches a couple of days after the registration window closes.

 So there are no second chances or last minute registrations.
 If you miss it, you miss out!

-Make sure you check you register during February, and that you are ready to act on your matches in March.